-This degree programme offers students a thoroughgoing education in both anthropology and psychosocial studies as taught by an experienced, research active team.
-Uniquely we offer students the opportunity within their taught courses to develop research expertise at all Levels (Four, Five and Six) in the context of fieldwork.
+The BSc in Anthropology with Sociology offers students a thoroughgoing education in both anthropology and sociology as taught by an experienced, research active team.
+Uniquely we offer students the opportunity within their taught courses to develop research expertise at all Levels (Four, Five and Six) in the context of fieldwork, giving them experience that is unique among the Anthropology Departments of the United Kingdom.